Hands-On Fundraising

 And donors want to know they belong.
 They’re part of your cause.
 (Not just funders of it.)

-Are you sending something they’ll cherish?
+Are you sending something they’ll treasure?

 Are you sending love letters?
 Something that will make them curious?
 Something that will make them feel good about themselves?